icure/medtech-docs/cockpit/how-to/1_how-to-create-your-account.md

 Click on the **Verify** button to accept the invitation and create your account.

-You may now start configuring your own iCure solution :
+You may now start configuring your own Cardinal solution :

 ![Welcome step, create Solution](img/onboarding/create-solution-btn.png)